marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

   their own reducers)
 - each entity type will have 1 or more actions (e.g. Product will have AddProduct, UpdateProduct, while Users will have AddUser, RemoveUser, etc.)
+- each feature section of our app will have its own `store` directory where the reducer and actions files will be kept

 ### Actions